In combination with my 2nd year in the Classics Club, I’m going to try to Back to the Classics Challenge in 2017.

 Right now I’m aiming at 9 titles, because there are others I plan to read this year for the Classics Club, but they can’t count here because they were published after 1967!

-And here are the categories for the 2016 Back to the Classics Challenge.
+And here are the 6 categories I completed for the 2016 Back to the Classics Challenge.

 2. A 20th Century Classic – any book published between 1900 and 1967.